tc39/proposal-record-tuple/tutorial/en.md

 ---

-# Storing objects in Record & Tuple
+# Keeping track of objects in Record & Tuple

 As we've seen multiple times, Record and Tuple will give you the dreaded `TypeError` every time you need to store an object in them.

-However, it's often useful to associate mutable objects to an otherwise immutable data structure: this proposal provides an ergonomic way of doing so.
-In this part we're going to see how!
+However, it's often useful to associate mutable objects to an otherwise immutable data structure: with the changes planned to be introduced in [Symbols as WeakMap keys](https://github.com/tc39/proposal-symbols-as-weakmap-keys), you can associate symbols that you can put in the Record & Tuple structure while being able to dereference them back from a WeakMap.

-## The `Box` primitive type

 Let's now imagine we have an app state that requires us to keep track of a DOM node: